advexp/component-advexp.settings-new/README.md

     bool Contains(string settingName);

 Set the order of the dynamic settings.
 By default, the order of the settings corresponds to the order at which they have been added to the collection.
 But you can change it to any other.
-If you input null into this function, the order will be reset to the original one.
+If you input *null* into this function, the order will be reset to the original one.
 If a setting name from the collection isn't present in the installed sequence order, then this setting will not be listed.
 The custom and default orders of the dynamic settings are saved and will be restored the next time the dynamic parameters are loaded.
 An example of use can be found in the TDD project (UnitTests/DynamicSettings/DynamicSettingsTest.TestDynamicSettingsCustomOrder):

     void SetSettingsOrder(IEnumerable<string> settingsOrder);

+Set or add (if the setting is not in the collection) a dynamic setting:

+    void SetSetting<T>(string settingName, T settingValue);

 Get the dynamic setting value for a specific name and bring it to the T type.